 In the FCNR account, the rates given are comparable to what a non-resident Indian gets in any country.
 It moves with the US Fed rate or the LIBOR and the Indian country risk.
 Indian banks pay 4% over LIBOR for FCNR dollars.

 On September 4, the new RBI governor Raghuram Rajan, announced that foreign banks can swap (exchange) this money for rupees for 1-3 year periods at 3.5 percentage points lower than the market rate.
-After the 3-year period, RBI will give back the money in dollars, whatever the cost of the dollar.
+After the 3 years, RBI will give back the money in dollars, whatever the cost of the dollar.

 Has this helped our Forex reserves?

-But does it also given an enormously unfair advantage to wealthy Non-Resident Indians on the returns they earn?
+But does it also give an enormously unfair advantage to wealthy Non-Resident Indians on the returns they earn?

 Foreign banks like Citi, DBS, and Standard Chartered are providing 90% – 190% leverage to their clients, depending on risk profile, and will be rolling out upfront loans.

 This means if a client wants to invest $100 in an FCNRB deposit, the bank is willing to deposit $900 to 1900 on the client's behalf in an FCNR account enabling the client to earn interest on not just his $100, but also the bank's loan.

 This effectively gives the NRI a return of between 20-40% on his investment.
 For banks too, this is a win-win as their loan gets covered by the FCNR deposit and they get access to funds at a lower cost.
 Don't forget the real cause of the global financial crisis is leverage.

 My reason for saying all this is that the stability of the rupee is not coming for free.
 The nation is allowing foreign banks to make huge profits.
 Yes, the dollar has weakened and there is stability.
 But let us look at the counterfactual.